sculptures • permaculture • primitive technology • kayaking • links • index • about

 • What to pack out and what to leave?
 Assuming you have not lost your boat, ideally, you should pack every thing out right then.
 It's not often that this is a practical option though.
 In these cases, take no more than what the circumstances call for.
 Just stash the rest and retrieve ASAP.

-• Water: dehydration robs energy, causes dizziness and headaches, and reduces the ability to concentrate...all things you do not want at a time like this.
-In extreme cases, dehydration can even lead to death.
+• Water: dehydration robs energy, causes dizziness and headaches, and reduces the ability to concentrate and think rationally...all things you do not want at a time like this.
+In extreme cases, dehydration will even lead to death.

 • carry a packable reservoir, like this, in your PFD pocket.
 If you lose everything, you'll still have a way to pack water.
-Even if you don't lose your boat with your water bottle, you'll in most cases need/want more capacity than what your bottle had.
+Even if you don't lose your boat with your water bottle, in some cases, you will need/want more capacity than what your bottle has.
+This is particularly important when traveling in the desert.

-• If extra capacity is needed (i.e. hot arid regions w/ greater walking distances), put water in a drybag/drybags and rig a carrying system.
+• If extra capacity is needed (i.e. desert regions w/ greater walking distances), one can put water in a drybag/drybags and rig a carrying system.
 If more than one is hiking out, each person can take turns packing it.
+I've done this.
+It works but the water tastes bad and nasty stuff is almost certainly leached into the water.

 • Fire: warmth, signaling or to keep bugs at bay.